Home Compare CPAY vs MSFT

 Growth

-Both rank well on growth, but Microsoft Corporation still holds a clear edge.
+Both look solid on growth, though Microsoft Corporation still holds the stronger peer position.

 CPAY